DiscordGuide/discordguide.github.io/content/basics.md

 #### **Profiles** #

 So you've noticed people have profiles?
-Well these profiles allow us to learn more about the user we are looking at.
+Well, these profiles allow us to learn more about the user we are looking at.
 Features of the profile include:
 * Notes (small sections on profiles where you can write stuff about them for reference)
 * Connections (twitter, youtube, twitch, steam, battle.net, and league of legends)